Dr. Matt Soar, PhD

 Dr. Jacqueline Wallace (2009-2014).
 Women’s Creative Labour: DIY networks and the indie crafts movement.

-I am currently working on an article about the cultural lives of the countdown.
-My essay on the development of film leader standards in the US and Canada is currently under review.
+I am currently working on a book chapter about the cultural lives of the film leader countdown.
+My essay The Beginnings and the Ends of Film: Leader Standardization in the United States and Canada (1930-1999) was recently published in The Moving Image 16(2) Fall 2016.
 A short piece called Memory, Materiality, and the Montreal Signs Project is forthcoming in an an edited collection about design and thing theory.
 Making (with) the Korsakow System: Database Documentaries as Articulation and Assemblage is my contribution to the edited collection New Documentary Ecologies (Palgrave McMillan 2014).
 Another essay, If you’re asking it’s not fair dealing: Animating Canadian copyright issues in a read-write classroom appears in R. Coombe & D. Henry (Eds.)
 (2014) Dynamic Fair Dealing: Creating Canadian culture online (University of Toronto Press).
 My short essay 26 ways of thinking about a graphic advocacy poster appears in Liz Resnick’s Graphic Advocacy: International Posters for the Digital Age (2001-2012).

 Academy/Society/Universal: 3 Handwritten Leader Standards.
 Premiered at Orphans X (Packard Campus, Library of Congress, Culpeper VA, March 2016).